 The in and out lemontini is one of the best ways to enjoy limoncello and your favorite vodka at the same time.
-This recipe simply rinses a cocktail glass with the sweet liqueur, then adds shaken vodka, leaving you with an incredibly quick vodka martini kissed with the bright taste of citrus.
+This recipe simply rinses a cocktail glass with the sweet liqueur, then adds shaken vodka, leaving you with an incredibly quick citrus-kissed vodka martini.

 03 of 10

 When you're ready for an adventure in flavor, the Tuscan pear is a great choice.
 This cocktail recipe begins with pear vodka, limoncello, and orange juice then adds a fabulous ginger snap.
 It's served in a sugar-rimmed glass over crushed ice and garnished with mint and pear for a presentation as impressive as the drink.